socar-esther/Optimal_labeling_scheme/README.md

-# Towards a Qualified Representation: Does a Good Vision Dataset Require Both Shape and Texture Bias Simultaneously?
+# Shape prior is Not All You Need: Discovering Balance between Texture and Shape bias in CNN

 ## How to Run
 ```python